lukaszcz/lukaszcz.github.io/_pages/software.md

 title: "Software"
 ---

-Below is an incomplete list of open source software I've written or significantly contributed to over the years.
+Below is an incomplete list of open source software I've written by myself or significantly contributed to over the years.

 * [Juvix](https://juvix.org): A functional language for declarative decentralized applications.
 I was one of the main developers.